pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 **normal-write command** consists of [cmd types](https://tikv.github.io/doc/kvproto/raft_cmdpb/enum.CmdType.html) and key-value pairs towards CFs.
 For now, except cmd type `Put`, `Delete`, `DeleteRange` or `IngestSst`, others are useless.

-- `DeleteRange` is ignorable becuase such type only appears when table is dropped safely(exceed gc safe time) but TiFlash has its own table gc strategy to clean data directly.
+- `DeleteRange` is ignorable because such type only appears when table is dropped safely(exceed gc safe time) but TiFlash has its own table gc strategy to clean data directly.
 - `Put` means replace into a key-value
 - `Delete` means delete key-value by key
 - `IngestSst` means ingest several TiKV sst files of DEFAULT/WRITE CFs.